 As an internationally-acclaimed landscape designer, Kathryn is renowned for creating distinctive sculptural landscapes which engage at a fundamental human level.
 As a founding partner of Gustafson Porter, Kathryn brings a unique ability to define a project’s vision.
 Kathryn’s method of modelling in clay enables her to create sensually pleasing and beguilingly simple landforms.

 Kathryn’s work is predominantly civic, institutional, and corporate, including parks, gardens and community spaces.
-Her award-winning projects include Westergasfabriek Culture Park in Amsterdam, the Diana, Princess of Wales Memorial Fountain and Bay East and Gardens by the Bay in Singapore.
-Recent projects include Valencia Parque Central, the Novartis Campus in Basel and Marina One in Singapore, Taikoo plaza and gardens Hong Kong the Jardins de l’Imaginaire Terrasson in France and a range of projects in Africa and Asia.
+Her award-winning projects include the Diana, Princess of Wales Memorial, HM Treasury Courtyards and the Cultuurpark Westergasfabriek in Amsterdam.
+Recent projects include Valencia Parque Central, Spain, the Novartis Campus in Basel, Marina One in Singapore, Taikoo plaza and gardens Hong Kong the Jardins de l’Imaginaire Terrasson in France and a range of projects in Africa and Asia.
 These designs offer solace from the clamour of daily life as well as providing a unifying structure for the multi-layered requirements of the public realm.